Stephen MaylesThe Story of Chestnut Lodge Pet Crematorium and Pet Cemetery

 In April 1986 we took over the property.
 The previous owner wanted to keep the name Birchacre as a breeding prefix so the concept of Sylvester’s Cattery was born.
 We were still working in Bahrain at that time and our friend Joyce Rix moved into Chestnut Lodge to run the place with the help of Susanna’s father.
 We returned for good in August 1987.

 Running the businesses and trying to rebuild the cattery proved a huge task.
 The plans for the Quarantine Cattery were established and that opened in 1990.
 We knew it had a limited lifespan as there was already take of replacing the quarantine system but the chalets were built to provide excellent quality accommodation for all purposes.
-We quickly became established as the leading one in the country and found that we ran full most of the time.
-The existing domestic part of the cattery was rebuilt over the years to be the top class cattery it is today.
+We quickly became established as one of the leading ones in the country and found that we ran full most of the time.
+The existing domestic part of the cattery was rebuilt over the years to be one of the highest class.

 The Development of Chestnut Lodge Pet Crematorium